rudeboybert/okcupiddata/README.md

 [![CRAN RStudio mirror
 downloads](http://cranlogs.r-pkg.org/badges/okcupiddata)](http://www.r-pkg.org/pkg/okcupiddata)

-R package of cleaned profile data from [OkCupid Profile Data for Introductory Statistics and Data Science Courses](http://www.amstat.org/publications/jse/v23n2/kim.pdf) (Journal of Statistics Education 2015): 59,946 OkCupid users who were living within 25 miles of San Francisco, had active profiles during a period in the 2010s, were online in the previous year, and had at least one picture in their profile.
+R package of cleaned profile data **revised in 2021** from [OkCupid Profile Data for Introductory Statistics and Data Science Courses](http://www.amstat.org/publications/jse/v23n2/kim.pdf) (Journal of Statistics Education 2015, revised in 2021): 59,946 OkCupid users who were living within 25 miles of San Francisco, had active profiles during a period in the 2010s, were online in the previous year, and had at least one picture in their profile.

 The data in this package are a “cleaned” version of the original data from the above paper, in that the following variables are modified for